Cereal1974/RubyMon/README.md

 :exclamation: RubyMon is currently in Pre-alpha stage.

 # RubyMon
-RubyMon automatically restarts your ruby apllication when changes are made.
+RubyMon automatically restarts your ruby aplication when changes are made.
 Simply switch to your working directory and type
 ```ruby
 rubymon
 ```